-What’s more, you can change the icon and color for each individual list items, if you need to.
+What’s more, you can change the icon and color for each individual list item, if you need to.

 Example #3: Buttons

-The new properties panel allows you to create buttons of literally any size, shape and color without having any styles forced upon you, so you can easily adapt a landing page template with good CTA content.
+The properties panel allows you to create buttons of literally any size, shape and color without having any styles forced upon you, so you can easily adapt a landing page template with good CTA content.

-Since this review went live, Thrive rolled out a few tweaks to the button element to make adding and customizing them a bit easier.
-While most of what I’ve said here is still true, they have replaced the size slider control with size presets and allowed individual styling of button icons.
+Thrive took a different route than most builders – they have replaced the size slider control with size presets and allowed individual styling of button icons.